a3X3k/Forensics/Its Complicated/README.md

-# It's Complicated / It's My Pal :
+# It's Complicated My Pal :

 - After analysing several packets we can conclude that there is something to be done with `ICMP`.
 - So apply the `ICMP filter` and start `analyzing`.